AnnaGarcia1207/723-classification-models/ReadMe.md

     ```

 ## To Re-trained the model (not required, but available)
 This is not required because all models are pre-trained and saved using the pickle library.
 The pre-trained models are in `models/` and the datasets are located in `dataset/`.
-If you are missing teh models under `models/` then please run the command below:
+If you are missing the models under `models/` then please run the command below:

 ```
 python trained_models.py